Skip to content

 A Luxurious Heritage Mansion

-Stay in a luxurious mansion in Chettinad, book your heritage experience at the boutique hotel Saratha Vilas Chettinad Palace
+Book your heritage experience in a luxurious mansion in Chettinad at the boutique hotel Saratha Vilas Chettinad Palace

 Exploring the heritage luxury mansion converted into an exquisite boutique hotel

-The house was constructed following the rules of Vastu Shastra, the traditional science of architecture of wellbeing.
-Accordingly it is comprised of a succession of inner courtyards and halls.
-Also these spaces are laid out on a longitudinal axis opening a perspective along the entire length of the house.
+The house was constructed following the rules of Vastu Shastra, an ancient system of architecture which upholds traditions of wellbeing.
+Accordingly, it is comprised of a succession of inner courtyards and halls.
+Furthermore, these spaces are laid out on a longitudinal axis.
+Thus, a perspective is opened along the entire length of the house.

-The main verandah at the entrance of the mansion is guarded by columns of dark marble.
-Afterwards its opens into a grand hall crowned with chiseled woodwork painted in delicate colors.
-Thereafter the central courtyard is surrounded by carved granite pillars in the style of Dravidian temples.
-It is followed by a dining room encircled by an arcade of heavy stone columns under decorated cornices.
-The ceilling is made of a pressed metal imported from England.
+The main verandah at the entrance of the mansion, guarded by columns of dark marble, opens into a grand hall crowned with chiseled woodwork painted in delicate colors.
+In contrast, the open-air central courtyard is surrounded by carved granite pillars in the style of Dravidian temples.
+Finally, it is an arcade of heavy stone columns that support the spacious dining room’s ceiling with its decorated cornices.
+The ceiling is made of a pressed metal imported from England.

 Luxury heritage mansion entrance verandah

-The perspective which crosses the whole house from West to East, opens on the ancient kitchen courtyard, today the open-air restaurant.
-Finally in the garden planted with hundred-year-old coconut palms, one can find the swimming pool.
+The perspective transversing the entire house from West to East, opens into the ancient kitchen courtyard, today the open-air restaurant.
+Finally, the perspective broadens in a garden of hundred-year-old coconut palms containing the swimming pool.

-For finishes and decoration, the founder, Subranania Chettiar, does not hesitate to bring the best from around the world.
-Hence, it is the reason why you can see Burmese teak, ceramics from Japan or Europe, marble from Italy and Belgium, the great crystal chandeliers and mirrors from Belgium.
-Indeed the result is a blend of unique and sophisticated Tamil and Western architecture.
+For finishes and decoration, the founder, Subranania Chettiar, sought out the best from around the world.
+Hence, you find Burmese teak, ceramics from Japan and Europe, marble from Italy and Belgium, and crystal chandeliers and mirrors from Belgium.
+Indeed, the result is a blend of unique and sophisticated Tamil and Western architecture.

 logo-SV